Study Abroad Program Overview

-The language and culture program in Bordeaux offers intensive French language study at the intermediate (second-year) level and features a specially designed curriculum that improves oral and written language skills while providing a foundation in French culture and society.
-All course work is in French.
-The course of study in Bordeaux is designed for students with four to five quarters (two to three semesters) of beginning to intermediate university-level French.
+The language and culture program in Bordeaux offers intensive French language study at the intermediate (second-year) level and features a curriculum that improves oral and written language skills while providing a foundation in French culture and society.

-Located in the southwest of France, Bordeaux is a city full of art, culture, and history with extraordinary 18th-century architecture and beautiful surroundings.
-Situated on the banks of the Garonne River in the largest wine region in the world, Bordeaux offers easy access to great beaches and the nearby mountains.
+Located in the southwest of France, the city of Bordeaux is a UNESCO World Heritage site, full of art, culture, and history with elegant 18th-century architecture and beautiful surroundings.
+Situated on the banks of the Garonne River in the largest wine region in the world, Bordeaux was voted best European destination in 2015.
+The city offers easy access to great beaches, nearby mountains, and Spain is only 2 hours away.
 Bordeaux is an ethnically diverse city and features a lively student culture and nightlife.

 Students attend classes with international students.